-- 72 hours minimum total credits - o 15 hours minimum of graded graduate-level (500-level) coursework beyond the bachelors degree, excluding the following departmental requirements: - Seminar: Crops 510 or Soils 501 - Special Topics--Statewide Tour: Crops 512 or Soils 502 - o 20 hours minimum 800-level research credits - o 9 hours maximum of non-graduate courses - Courses graded S/F may not be used in the core program (i.e. Crops/Soils 511 Research Proposal and Soils 505 Teaching Practicum) - Courses graded P/F or courses taken as audit may not be included on the program of study
+- 72 hours minimum total credits - o 15 hours minimum of graded graduate-level (500-level) coursework beyond the bachelors degree, excluding the following departmental requirements: - Seminar: Crops 510 or Soils 501 - o Special Topics--Statewide Tour: Crops 512 or Soils 502 - o 20 hours minimum 800-level research credits - o 9 hours maximum of non-graduate courses - Courses graded S/F may not be used in the core program (i.e. Crops/Soils 511 Research Proposal and Soils 505 Teaching Practicum)

+o Courses graded P/F or courses taken as audit may not be included on the program of study

 A flexible number of credits are allowed for research and thesis (700 or 800 level) each semester.
 Students are required to register for Crops or Soils 700, 702 (Research Projects for Non-Thesis Majors) or 800 to bring their credit load up to the maximum allowed, 18 credits each semester.
-Courses taught at University of Idaho that are not listed in the WSU course catalog can be added to the program of study using the independent study, special topics option, with committee approval.